onsdagens/hippo-tree-veryl/README.md

 ## Testing

-A simple testbench is included.
+A simple testbench is included in the `./src/tests.veryl` file.
 For simulation, [Verilator] is required.
 An installation guide is available [here](https://verilator.org/guide/latest/install.html).

 With Verilator and Veryl installed, the testbench can be ran using
 ```